Poojavpatel/graphql_proj/README.md

 ---
 ### Working with graphql
-* In Graphql you  ALWAYS sends POST request to a sinle api endpoint (typically /graphql )
+* In Graphql you  ALWAYS sends POST request to a single api endpoint (typically /graphql )
 * Post request contains Query expressions to define data that should be returned
 * a graphql query looks like
 	```